 Equally, if the area is so overgrown that you can’t get your fishing net into the water to get the fish out, you may want to reconsider where you introduce the bait.

-You need to find a clear spot to put the bait, but failing this, you could also create a clear spot by raking the area clear of any debris.
+You need to find a clear spot to put the bait, but you could also create a clear spot by raking the area clear of any debris.
 Using a weed rake such as this one will help you create a suitable area to put your bait.

 Pre-Baiting on Smaller Lakes